 1. Type of Writing

-The types of writing you offer can impact your rates.
 If you are a technical writer who works with complicated topics, you will likely be able to charge more than if you do social media or traditional blog writing.

 2. Services Offered

 Another factor is the types of services you offer.
-If you can do brainstorming, editing, proofreading, pitching, and strategy planning for clients, you can charge more for these types of services than just for your writing.
+If you can do brainstorming, editing, proofreading, pitching, and strategic planning for clients, you can charge more for these types of services than just for your writing.

 3. Experience Level

-The more experience and years of practice you have, the more you can charge for your services.
+The more experience and years of practice you have, the more you can charge for services.
 Beginners will likely need to build up their portfolio and client list before they can charge top rates.

 4. Complexity of Subject

-The more complex the subjects you approach are, the more you can charge clients.
-Different industries like healthcare, manufacturing, and technology tend to have more complicated topics that need to be addressed, and will pay more for your services.
+Different industries like healthcare, manufacturing, and technology tend to have more complicated topics that need to be addressed and will pay more for your services.

 5. Time Spent Working

-Even if you aren’t charging by the hour, the time it takes to complete a project should be included in your rate calculations.
 If you charge a flat rate or a retainer, you still need to know how long it takes to complete a project so that you know you aren’t going to lose money by taking more hours than you planned to complete the work.

 6. Work Backwards

-Another way to calculate rates is to start backwards.
 Think about how much you want to earn every year, and how many hours you want to work each week.
 You can then divide that up to figure out how much you need to charge per word or per hour to meet your goals.

 You may also be interested in these articles: